Teach English Online from Nigeria

 #2.
 Online English Academy

-The Online English Academy is a great opportunity to teach Nigerians adults online, too.
+The Online English Academy is a great opportunity to teach Nigerian adults online, too.
 Contact them on Facebook if you are interested in working for them.

 #3.
 ABA English